6.1: How Enzymes Work

 A transition state analog case study: Abyzmes (Antibody Catalysis)

 Recall that antibodies are immune system proteins that bind foreign molecules (see Chapter 5.4).
 The usual role of an antibody is to initiate an immune response.
-When the antigen-binding site, located in the variable region of an antibody, binds to an antigen, it triggers the formation of new antibodies (within B-cells) to optimize the immune response to that antigen.
+When the antigen-binding site, located in the variable region of an antibody, binds to an antigen, it triggers the production of new antibodies (within B cells) to optimize the immune response to that antigen.
 These new antibodies are made with mutations in the antigen-binding region.
-Those that bind better than the original antibody will be selected to form longer-lived memory B-cells, ready for the next time the body encounters the antigen.
+Those that bind more tightly than the original antibody will be selected to form longer-lived memory B cells, ready for the next time the body encounters the antigen.

 Decades ago, Linus Pauling hypothesized that antibodies could be produced with an atypical role—to act as catalysts!
-If antibody molecules could be made to bind to a compound resembling the transition state of a chemical reaction, they should also presumably catalyze the chemical reaction.
+If antibody molecules could be engineered to bind a compound resembling the transition state of a chemical reaction, they should presumably catalyze the reaction.
 In 1987, his prediction was verified.
-Lerner et al. made a transition state analog of an ester.
+Lerner et al. made a transition-state analog of an ester.
 When an ester is hydrolyzed, as shown in Figure \(\PageIndex{17}\), the sp2 hybridized carbonyl carbon is converted to an sp3 hybridized center in the intermediate, with the carbonyl oxygen becoming an oxyanion.

 The transition state presumably resembles this unstable intermediate (sp3, oxyanion).
 Thus, Lerner synthesized a phosphonate, an ester mimic with a sp3 hybridized phosphorous replacing the carbonyl C. It also has a negatively charged oxygen, as does the intermediate for the ester.
 This phosphonate ester is very resistant to hydrolysis.
-When injected into a mouse (after first being covalently attached to a carrier protein so the small molecule becomes "immunogenic"), the mouse makes a protein antibody that binds to the phosphonate.
+When injected into a mouse (after first being covalently attached to a carrier protein to make the small molecule "immunogenic"), the mouse produces an antibody that binds to the phosphonate.
 When the corresponding carboxylic acid ester is added to the antibody, it is cleaved with nominal kcat and KM values.
 Site-directed mutagenesis can then be done to make it an even better catalyst!
 The antibody enzymes have been called abzymes.
 The structure shown in Figure \(\PageIndex{17}\) also shows how phosphonamides act as transition state analogs.

 Figure \(\PageIndex{17}\): PHOSPHONAMIDES: TRANSITION STATE ANALOGS